-The policy paper represents the first and so far only study of the Czech and Hungarian parliamentary discourses on China of this complexity, depth and historical scale, covering period from 1993 (1990 respectively) till the end of 2018.
+The policy paper represents the first and so far only study of the Czech and Hungarian parliamentary discourses on China of this complexity, depth, and historical scale, covering the period from 1993 (and 1990, respectively) till the end of 2018.

-The policy paper systematically mapped both Parliaments’ plenary sessions on China which enabled a determination of political parties’ views and an identification of key players setting the discourse, and served to dig out China-related themes and topics which occur and would otherwise have gone unnoticed by general public.
+The policy paper systematically mapped both Parliaments’ plenary sessions on China which enabled a determination of political parties’ views and an identification of key players setting the discourse, and served to dig out China-related themes and topics which occur in the discourse and would otherwise have gone unnoticed by the general public.

 The policy paper finds out that in both countries China has gone from being a mere point of reference in a wider political debate to a topic in its own right.
 The Czech debate on China has gone from criticism to a honeymoon period and back to a rather critical standpoint.
 However, while positive notions of Beijing in the Czech Lower House fluctuate wildly, negative views have been held in a more constant manner.
 Despite repeated efforts to promote more friendly Czech-China relations, there has always been an irrepressible opposition to this tendency.
 The Hungarian political discourse on China made a U-turn in 2010 and stayed positive ever since.